ga-wdi-lessons/js-jasmine/readme.md

 0 tests, 0 assertions, 0 failures, 0 skipped
 ```

-## Javascripting your tests (10/65)
+## I do: Javascripting your tests (10/65)

-Now, paste the tests you wrote earlier into the `-spec.js` file you created.
+Now, I'll paste the psuedocode we wrote earlier into the `-spec.js` file we created.

-If you run `jasmine-node` at this point, you'll just get an error.
-We need to properly format the code for Javascript.
+If I run `jasmine-node` at this point, I'll just get an error.
+We need to
+properly format the code for Javascript.

 A Jasmine test file will look like this: